-First of all, it is important to understand that the cause of vertigo is not the same for each person.
+First of all, the cause of the spinning sensation is not the same for each person.
 Vertigo causes are divided into two categories:

-- Central Vertigo – This is the less common form of vertigo.
-It involves an issue with the central nervous system that leads to vertigo.
+This is the less common form of vertigo.
+It involves an issue with the central nervous system that leads to a false sense of movement.
 For example, vertigo could be related to a neurological condition such as migraines, multiple sclerosis, or fibromyalgia.

 The Underlying Factors in Vertigo Occurrence

-- Neck Injury – After a whiplash-type injury, vertigo can begin and gradually become chronic.
+After a whiplash-type injury, a false sense of spinning can begin and gradually become chronic.
 For example, a person who suffers whiplash, even in a minor car accident, may find that vertigo starts in the weeks, months, or even several years following the incident.

 This starts to paint a picture in regard to how vertigo begins.
 The genesis is often some type of physical trauma.
 This may go back to the fact that most head and neck injuries, even minor ones, can cause an upper cervical misalignment.
 The C1 and C2 vertebrae are the top two in the spine and are located at the base of the skull.
 As a result, a misalignment here can affect: